PeterXQC/3dprinting/Projects/Speed/Monolith.md

 ## My Installation Manual
 I will assume that you are familiar with the build process of a Voron 2.4.
 If not, you can reference the [Voron manual](https://github.com/VoronDesign/Voron-2/raw/Voron2.4/Manual/Assembly_Manual_2.4r2.pdf).

+The procedures detailed in the main paragraph involves removing the linear rail slider from the rail, then mounting it back on in a later time.
+If you rather not do this, in your disassembly, make sure to prevent your slider from sliding off the rail in some way (like loosening the M3x8 SHCS screw mounting the rail), and in step 5, instead of mounting the slider to the XY-joint, mount the XY-joint onto the rail directly.

 0. Aside from everything in the BOM, if you come from a standard 2 motor Core-XY build, you need 2 extra motors and 2 stepper drivers.
 1. I printed all my parts with ABS under standard [voron printed parts settings](https://docs.vorondesign.com/sourcing.html).
 2. Install Heat Set Inserts